Excellence in performance reporting: The New York Mayor’s Management Report

 The New York’s Mayor’s Office understands that and has set out quantitative statements for the objectives they aspire to achieve, overseeing and presenting their subsequent results through performance indicators, thus solidifying its commitment to transparency and accountability.

-The biannual Mayor’s Management Report (MMR) presents the major accomplishments registered by the State of New York in the 2018 Fiscal Year, structured in agency chapters.
+The biannual Mayor’s Management Report (MMR) presents the major accomplishments registered by the State of New York in each Fiscal Year, structured in agency chapters.